Blue Hill Avenue station

-Blue Hill Avenue station is a regional rail station on the MBTA Commuter Rail Fairmount Line located in the Mattapan neighborhood of Dochester, Boston, Massachusetts.
+Blue Hill Avenue station is a regional rail station on the MBTA Commuter Rail Fairmount Line located in the Mattapan neighborhood of Boston, Massachusetts.
 The station consists of a center island platform between the line's two tracks, with handicapped-accessible ramps to Blue Hill Avenue and Cummins Highway.
 Originally intended to open along with Newmarket, Four Corners/Geneva, and Talbot Avenue, it was significantly delayed due to local controversy.
 Construction began in 2017, and the station opened on February 25, 2019.

 History

 Previous service

-Service on the Fairmount Line (as the Dorchester Branch of the Norfolk County Railroad and later the New York and New England Railroad and New York, New Haven and Hartford Railroad) began in 1855 and lasted until 1944.
+Service on the Fairmount Line (as the Dorchester Branch of the Norfolk County Railroad and later the New York and New England Railroad and New York, New Haven and Hartford Railroad) began in 1855.
 A station called Mattapan was located at Blue Hill Avenue.
-A station building was located on the inbound side, with a shelter on the outbound side.
-(This station was separate from the Dorchester and Milton Branch Railroad's Mattapan station, which still stands in Mattapan Square next to the streetcar station that replaced it.)

-Another station, "Rugby", was located at what is now Greenfield Road.
-No trace of either former station remains.

 The Norfolk Street (now Babson Street) grade crossing east of the station was replaced by a road bridge prior to 1874.

 Blue Hill Avenue was improved and widened from Walk Hill Street to the Milton border in Mattapan in the late 1890s.
 As part of that project, the level crossings of Blue Hill Avenue and Oakland Street (now Cummins Highway) were replaced by road bridges in 1901.
+The station was moved about 100 feet east to accommodate the road widening.
+It was renamed Blue Hill Avenue to distinguish it from the nearby Milton Branch station also called Mattapan.
+Service on the line ended in 1938 as part of the 88 stations case; it resumed in 1940 but again ended in 1944.